Higgs inflation in the Palatini formulation with kinetic terms for the metric

 In the tree-level Palatini case with the exponential potential the normalisation of the perturbations gives $\lambda/\xi=10^{-10}$, requiring $\xi=10^9$ for $\lambda=0.1$.
 (When loop corrections change the potential, $\xi$ can be orders of magnitude smaller \cite{Rasanen:2017, Enckell:2018a, Rasanen:2018a}.)
-If the coefficients dividing $\xi$ are of order unity, $\xi$ is reduced by at most two orders of magnitude, unless they conspire so that the sum is much smaller than the individual terms.
-Thus, absent such tuning, when the leading terms of the polynomials in the numerator and denominator of $K(h)$ dominate, the situation is not much changed from the case with $A_i=B_i=0$.
+If the coefficients dividing $\xi$ are of order unity, $\xi$ is changed by at most around two orders of magnitude, unless they conspire so that the sum is much smaller than the individual terms.
+Absent such tuning, when the leading terms of the polynomials in the numerator and denominator of $K(h)$ dominate, the situation is not much changed from the case with $A_i=B_i=0$.